 Tips for making this salad

-The full recipe card follows below, but here are a few tips for making this kale and apple salad:
+The full recipe card follows below, but here are a few tips for making this easy kale and apple salad:

 - Cut the kale into thin pieces.